The Mount Crawford reservoir was name ‘Warren’ after the Liberal MLC who found the site.

 Area of water spread: 105 hectares.

-Visiting hours: Anglers with permits can access designated areas between 8.00 am and 5.00 pm daily.
+Visiting hours: Anglers with permits can access designated areas between sunrise and sunset daily.

 Current reservoir capacity: For current volume please click on the map below.